-First of all, I’d like to commend all you house flippers out there.
-Flipping houses isn’t easy!
-(Just like pimpin.)
-Now, where was I?
-That’s right, I was going to tell you about the best way to flip houses and UBTI/UBIT!
+First of all, I'd like to commend all you house flippers out there.
+Flipping houses isn't easy--not unlike some less honorable professions.
+But you know what makes it a little easier?
+Avoiding unnecessary contributions to Uncle Sam.
+Let's talk about the best way to flip houses and limit or avoid UBTI/UBIT.

 With a Self-Directed IRA, you can flip homes or engage in real estate transactions funded with your retirement savings by simply writing a check.
 As owner of your Self-Directed IRA LLC, you will have the authority to make real estate investment decisions on your own without having to wait for the consent of an IRA custodian.